dj1ch/minigotchi-ESP32/INSTALL.md

 - Click `Ok` and plug the board into your computer.
 It should blink, and make sure it is receiving the correct amount of voltage, too much will burn it(I learned that the hard way)

 - Open up the Minigotchi folder through the IDE by pushing `Ctrl+O`, or by going to `File` > `Open`, then selecting the folder the .ino is in.
-If other tabs don't show up, along with `minigotchi.ino`, make sure to copy and paste the files into the same directory/folder as that lone `.ino` file.
+If other tabs don't show up, along with `minigotchi-ESP32.ino`, make sure to copy and paste the files into the same directory/folder as that lone `.ino` file.
 It won't be able to compile if that happens.

 - Install the following dependencies with the library manager: `ArduinoJson`, `Adafruit GFX`, and your screen library(see below), etc with all their dependencies (Please install all of them for them to work correctly).